List of endemic birds of New Zealand

-Many of New Zealand's birds are endemic to the country, that is, they are not found in any other country.
-Approximately 71% of the bird species breeding in New Zealand before humans arrived are widely accepted as being endemic.
+Many of New Zealand's bird species are endemic to the country, that is, they are not found in any other country.
+Of the species breeding in New Zealand before humans arrived, 71% were endemic.

-There is also a smaller group of species are not fully endemic, but are breeding endemic, in that they breed only in New Zealand, but migrate or range elsewhere.
+Some species are not fully endemic, but are breeding endemic, in that they breed only in New Zealand, but migrate or range elsewhere.

 Population status symbols are those of the Red List published by the International Union for Conservation of Nature.
 The symbols and their meanings, in increasing order of peril, are: